 Business relationships with friends are usually complicated.
 This one was no different.
-While we got along well for most of our business relationship, things ended up getting weird in the end.
-While he always treated me fairly, he did not pay out one of his other business partners and then skipped town.
+While we got along well for most of our business relationship, things got weird.
+While he always treated me fairly, he did not pay out one of his other business partners and skipped town.

-At one point, he was one of my closest friends, yet we hadn’t talked in nearly four years.
-We were different people but often had deep conversations about various things in life.
+He was one of my closest friends at one point, yet we hadn’t talked in nearly four years.
+We were different people but often had deep conversations about various things.
 I miss those chats as I don’t have that with too many other friends in my life.
-I don’t have any beef, but he left town, changed his phone number, and disappeared from social media.
+I don’t have beef, but he left town, changed his phone number, and disappeared from social media.
 Even though I could probably find him if I wanted, he seemed like someone needing a fresh start in a new city, and I didn’t want to mess with that.

 And then I quit.